The Vitamin Days are here, let's celebrate with some GIFTS

-Lecithin is the most effective natural substance for overcoming stress.
-If you want to control nerves and increase memory, then you may find that lecithin is your best ally.
-People who take this supplement on a regular basis are calmer and control their stress and nervousness much better.
+Lecithin is the most effective natural substance to overcome stress.
+If you want to control your nerves and increase your memory, then you may find an excellent companion in lecithin.
+People who use this supplement on a regular basis are much calmer and handle their stress and nervousness more efficiently.

-The name lecithin comes from ancient Greece, and means "egg yolk".
-In fact, this natural vital substances was obtained for the first time in 1846 from egg yolk.
+The name lecithin comes from ancient Greece, and it means "egg yolk".
+In fact, this natural vital substance was obtained for the first time in 1846 from egg yolk.

 Much later, scientists discovered that lecithin is also found in many plants and in almost all living organisms.
-Today, most lecithin comes from soybean, which contains up to 2% of this natural vital substance among its ingredients.
+Nowadays, most lecithin comes from soy, which has a 2% of this natural vital substance among its ingredients.

-Lecithin is responsible for the transmission of nerve impulses and is therefore crucial for learning and the ability to react.
+Lecithin is in charge of the transmission of nerve impulses and, therefore, it is crucial for learning and our ability to react.

-It is a fundamental substance that forms part of the neurotransmitters of the brain
+It is a fundamental substance that is part of the neurotransmitters of the brain

-One of its basic properties is to protect against stomach acids and pharmaceutical products, which usually attack the stomach lining.
-In addition, lecithin also protects the tissues and organs from harmful substances that may include food and medications in some cases.
+One of its basic properties is to protect the stomach from the acids and pharmatheutical products, which usually attack the stomach lining.
+In addition, lecithin also protects the tissues and organs from harmful substances that food and medications may have in some cases.

-Lecithin helps prevent dangerous cells and pathological changes in the liver and helps the body to repair cells that have been damaged.
+Lecithin helps to prevent dangerous and pathological changes for the cells in the liver and helps the organism to repair cells that have been damaged.

-Another health property of soy lecithin, consists of preventing the absorption of cholesterol in the body and therefore helping to reduce fat and "bad cholesterol".
-Lecithin nutritional supplements also have beneficial properties for the treatment of a strokes suffered after accidents or to improve bone fractures.
+Another property of soy lecithin for health, consists on preventing the absorption of cholesterol in the body which helps to reduce fat and "bad cholesterol".
+Lecithin nutritional supplements also have beneficial properties for the treatment of a stroke caused by an accident or to improve the state of bone fractures.

-Lecithin also has other interesting properties to do with its acetylcholine content, which is a basic component of brain cells and a substance involved in intellectual performance.
-It helps to promote responsiveness and the ability to learn.
+Lecithin has other interesting properties since it is a basic component of brain cells and a substance due to acetylcholine, which is a substance involved in intellectual performance that helps to promote the ability to respond and learn.

-Soy lecithin is recommended in the following cases:
+Soy lecithin is advised for the following cases:

-To alleviate and treat liver problems, such as fatty liver, cirrhosis, or hepatitis
+To relieve and treat liver problems, such as fatty liver, cirrhosis, or hepatitis

 To treat anorexia

-For preventing and treating inflammatory diseases of the digestive tract, gluten intolerance and Crohn's disease
+To prevent and treat inflammatory diseases of the digestive tract, gluten intolerance, and Crohn's disease

 To supplement the diet of athletes and sportspeople